-Pediatric Magnetic Resonance Imaging, or MRI, uses radiofrequency to create two- and three-dimensional images of your child’s body, without the use of radiation.
+Pediatric Magnetic Resonance Imaging, or MRI, is a machine with a circular tunnel in the middle used to take pictures.
+MRI uses radiofrequency to create specialized two- and three-dimensional images of your child’s body, without the use of radiation.
 MRI for children is versatile and especially useful to see tissues and organs anywhere in the body that otherwise may only be seen through surgery, such as:

 - Blood vessels

 - Soft tissue, muscle, ligaments, tendons and cartilage

 Kids Can is a free program new to Children’s Health aimed at reducing pediatric MRIs with anesthesia for children six years old and up.

 Research has shown that children who receive preparation and participate in a practice session cope better with procedures and are less anxious.
 Children who participate in this program have proven highly successful.

 If you choose to participate in the “Kids Can” program, please let us know when you are scheduling the MRI.
 Our team will provide you with essential preparation information and materials to begin using at home to help him successfully complete the MRI scan.

 Please email firstname.lastname@example.org with any further questions.